How fast does a reputation change? At the speed of digital communication.

 A reactive plan has to act quickly, to both identify and mitigate the threat, while simultaneously controlling any reputation backlash.

-A proactive plan anticipates the possibility and has steps in place, coordinated in advance, to protect your online reputation in the case of a cyber security breach.
-With the right plan in place, your clients and customers do not lose faith in your cyber security simply because of a breach.
+A proactive plan anticipates the possibility and has steps in place, coordinated in advance, to protect your online reputation in the case of a cybersecurity breach.
+With the right plan in place, your clients and customers do not lose faith in your cybersecurity simply because of a breach.
+Some companies may look at employing staff with Cybersecurity Skills in order to ensure that their platforms are protected from external and internal breaches.

 The Effective Communications Plan